 You must abbreviate the name of the school or your major to fit onto the line.
 The law school will receive your transcripts which they will be able to match to this section.
 On applications with drop-down menus, select your college and major.
 The program will automatically abbreviate them for placement in the application.

 You can only transmit one application for each term for each law school.
 First, you must delete the application you saved.
 Click Delete for the active application you want to remove.
 Your saved application will be deleted and you will be able to open the other application for that term in the School List section.
-Applications cannot be deleted if you have assigned letters of recommendation or evaluations.
-Under Letters of Recommendation and Evaluations in the Credentials section of Active Applications, click Assign, remove all letter and evaluation assignments from the drop-down options, then click OK to return to the application page and click Delete.
+Applications cannot be deleted if you have assigned letters of recommendation.
+Under Letters of Recommendation in the Credentials section of the Apply tab, click Assign next to the school you wish to delete, remove all letter assignments from the drop-down options by setting it back to Select, then click OK to return to the application page and click Delete.

 An electronic signature is a certification by you that may be used in lieu of a written signature.
 By taking some action, such as clicking a button or typing your name, you are electronically certifying a document you would physically sign if it were on paper.
 Some schools may not accept electronic signatures; these schools use certification letters that you must print, sign, and mail to the law school.
 If the school requires an electronic certification, there will be a document in the Forms section containing a checkbox to be clicked before the application can be transmitted.
 Follow the on-screen instructions to complete your application transmission process.

 Certification letters may be required by some schools and will be included in the Forms section of the application if it is required.
 You will need to follow the school’s instructions to print and complete Forms offline.
 Not all schools require a certification letter.